sundarjhu/Dusty-Evolved-Star-Kit/README.md

 License
 -------

-This project is Copyright (c) Steven Goldman and licensed under the terms of the BSD 3-Clause license.
+This project is Copyright (c) Dr. Steven Goldman and licensed under the terms of the BSD 3-Clause license.